TerryXhx/CS263-Project/README.md

 #### Strassen's Algorithm

-We define the algorithm via  small steps as an inductive quadratic relation.
+We define the algorithm as a quadratic relation recursively.

 ```Coq
 Inductive StrassenMult: